DMVDXN/Unity-Cloud-Usage-Guide/README.md

 - ✅ Test **Cloud Save** functionality using development builds first.
 - ✅ Separate build targets for **staging** and **production** environments.
 - ✅ Regularly monitor **Cloud Diagnostics** for crash patterns.
+- ✅ **Warning** Uploading large number of files through the web can be risky.
+The recommended best practice is to limit your web upload to 500 files max with a 20GB limit only.
+Alternatively, upload using Unity Version Control and then index your files.

 ## 🧯 Troubleshooting